The process of preparing for, mitigating, responding to, and recovering from a crisis situation.

 The U.S. Embassy in Vienna has developed a “Warden System” that unites groups of Americans in Austria and facilitates mobilization during times of crisis.
 They have detailed plans for caring and assisting the needs of American citizens during crises.

-The Director of the Gaming Program will be registered with the U.S. Embassy in Vienna, Austria and will act as the representative in Gaming for the U.S. State Department.
-In the case of a major crisis, the Gaming Director will be in direct communication with the Embassy in Vienna.
+The Director of the Austrian Program will be registered with the U.S. Embassy in Vienna, Austria and will act as the representative in Gaming for the U.S. State Department.
+In the case of a major crisis, the Director will be in direct communication with the Embassy in Vienna.
 The Embassy in Vienna has a staff that is trained and dedicated in caring for American citizens in the case of crisis and emergency.
 In the midst of a crisis, communication with the U.S. Embassy in Vienna will be essential in deciding what course of action to follow.
 The actions of the Gaming community will be largely in response to directives by the State Department.

 Each semester, every student will also be registered with the U.S. Embassy in Vienna.
 This will aid us in the event that we would have to seek the assistance of the Embassy.